AgonConsole8/agon-docs/docs/BBC-BASIC-for-Agon.md

 - If c is between 0 and 63, the foreground text colour will be set
 - If c is between 128 and 191, the background text colour will be set

-The following two commands are only applicable to paletted modes with less than 64 colours.
+The following two commands are only applicable to palette modes with less than 64 colours.

 Syntax: `COLOUR l,p`